 Installing a hardwood floor gives your home an elegant and classy feel.
 Hardwood flooring can enhance your home or a specific room in a way that most another flooring cannot.
 However, hardwood floors require more maintenance than most other flooring options.
 If not taken care of properly, hardwood floors will start showing their true age.
 Below are some tips to retain the look only a hardwood floor can give.

 The best way to keep your hardwood floor looking new and elegant is to clean it regularly.
 Floors easily attract dirt and grime, eventually leading to the hardwood to wear out.
 This grime will slowly eat away at the protective coating and then eventually into the actual wood.
 Dirt can also scratch the polished exterior of the floor as a result of foot traffic.
 The best way for you to keep your floor dust and dirt-free is to sweep using a fine broom at least every other day.
 We don’t recommend using a wheeled vacuum cleaner due to the fact that they can possibly scratch the wood.
 When vacuuming, it is important to use a soft vacuum brush.
 Vacuuming should be done once a week.

 Try To Prevent Any Damage

 Here at Fabulous Floors, we highly recommended investing in some synthetic mats to place at all the entry points to the interior of the house.
 This is an excellent way to collect any residual dirt from people’s shoes.
-There are several different options for mats to collect this dirt and protect your floors, so we’re confident that you’ll be able to find a solution that still matches your home style and decor.
-Last but not least make sure the mats do not have adhesive or abrasive coated bottom.
+There are several different mat options collect this dirt and protect your floors, so we’re confident that you’ll be able to find a solution that still matches your home style and decor.
+Last but not least make sure the mats do not have adhesive or abrasive-coated bottom.

 Never Use Water To Clean Your Floor